centreon/centreon-documentation/versioned_docs/version-23.04/reporting/upgrade.md

   systemctl restart cbis
   ```

-  - If you need to use your platform in HTTPS, you will have to generate a keystore file for the Java 17 version ([see the procedure](../administration/secure-platform.md#secure-the-web-server-with-https)).

 Now you can start the update process:

 1. Connect to your reporting server and stop the scheduler service (CBIS):